lebergarrett/mc-network/README.md

 ## Deployment

-To run the playbook on your local machine, simply type the following while in the working dir(assuming you have no inventory configured in /etc/ansible/hosts:
+To run the playbook on your local machine, simply type the following while in the working dir (assuming you have no inventory configured in /etc/ansible/hosts):

 ```
 ansible-playbook --ask-vault-pass playbook.yml